Chapter 33: Human Digestive System

 Caecum: first part of the large intestine.
 Functions in absorption of water.
 It contains a large number of bacteria that function in producing vitamins and preventing the growth of pathogenic bacteria in the gut.

 Colon: part of the large intestine.
 Functions in absorption of water, vitamins and minerals.
-There are bacteria present in the colon that produce vitamins and prevent growth of pathogenic bacteria.
+There are bacteria present in the colon that produce vitamins that can then be absorbed and prevent growth of pathogenic bacteria.

 Anus: opening of the rectum.
 It is a sphincter that is consciously controlled.

-Hepatic portal system: network of blood vessels connecting the small intestine to the liver.
-Nutrients are absorbed by the small intetsine and transported to the liver before being released to the body.
+Hepatic portal system: network of blood vessels in the intestines connected to another network of blood vessels in the liver by the hepatic portal vein.
+Nutrients are absorbed by the small intestine and transported to the liver before being released to the rest of the body through the hepatic vein.

 - A balanced diet is one that contains all seven nutrients in the correct proportions.